 Welcome to XMLgrrl.com!
 I’m your host, Eve Maler.
 On my personal blog, Pushing String, you’ll find commentary on digital identity, data portability, meaningful privacy, online trust, and assorted other topics.

-You can reach me at eve-at-xmlgrrl.com, emaler-at-forrester.com, and @xmlgrrl.
+You can reach me at eve-at-xmlgrrl.com, emaler-at-forgerock.com, and @xmlgrrl.
 Additional online homes are linked from the Welcome section in the right sidebar.

 One way to get to know me is through the nicknames I’ve collected.
 I’ve had the pleasure of working on a crazy quilt of technologies, protocols, policies, and methodologies over the years, and various monikers related to them have stuck.
 The first was XMLgrrl, reflecting my part in the creation of the Extensible Markup Language (XML).
 The next was the SAML Lady, bestowed by a colleague based in Japan on the occasion of a trip to Tokyo to teach the Security Assertion Markup Language, the federated identity standard.
-Recently I have been serving as chief UMAnitarian, working on the User-Managed Access protocol and associated adoption.
+More recently I became chief UMAnitarian, working on the User-Managed Access protocol and associated adoption.

 Yes, that’s a cartoon, though based on a real photo of my head from, oh, 1998 or so.
 In the pre-blog era, I wrote a Web column on XML — sort of “advice for the parse-lorn”.